 They also recommend avoiding all raw or undercooked fish, such as from sushi or sashimi.
 Uncooked fish may contain parasites or harmful bacteria.
 Cook all fish to 145℉.

 However, many fish are still safe to eat while pregnant.
-As the U.S. Food and Drug Administration (FDA) note, some fish contain lower levels of mercury, including:
+As the

 - canned light tuna

 These fish choices can help provide helpful nutrients, and the FDA recommend eating two to three servings of these fish each week.

 Though some people may think they can drink small amounts of alcohol during pregnancy, there is no safe level for alcohol consumption during pregnancy.